nya3jp/tast/docs/test_dependencies.md

     [chromeos-chrome] Portage package is installed (which also installs Chrome binary tests), and that the `ui` Upstart job is present.
 *   `chromeless` - Explicit *lack* of support for login via Chrome.
+*   `chromeos_kernelci` - Whether the image built for https://chromeos.kernelci.org/ or not.
 *   `chrome_internal` - Functionality that is only available in internal builds of Chrome (e.g. official branding).
 Any test that specifies this dependency should also explicitly specify a `chrome` dependency.